The Hidden Organization: Mapping the Networks That Run Your Company

 No one had given her power.
 But everyone would seek her out.

-Only after the company conducted an organizational network analysis did Maya become one of the most influential employees in the firm.
+Only after the company conducted an organizational network analysis did Maya become one of the most connected, trusted, and credible employees.
+In other words, she held social and political influence.

 What Org Charts Miss (And Networks Reveal)

-Org charts show who reports to whom—but not who actually makes things happen.
+Org charts show who reports to whom, but not who makes things happen.

 The real drivers of performance, innovation, and resilience often operate outside formal authority.
-These hidden influencers—connectors, brokers, quiet leaders—shape outcomes in ways job titles can’t capture.
+These hidden connectors, brokers, and quiet leaders often shape outcomes in ways job titles alone can’t capture.

 Modern network analysis helps surface these informal power structures.
-With the right tools, you can map how work actually flows: who people trust, where collaboration stalls, and which employees hold leverage across teams.
+With the right tools, you can map how work flows, where trust or collaboration may stall, and employees hold leverage across teams.

-In this article, we’ll explore where this thinking comes from—its scientific origins, psychological foundations, and how it’s now being used in forward-thinking organizations to improve everything from retention to post-merger integration.
+In this article, we’ll explore where this thinking began, from its scientific origins and psychological foundations, to how it’s now being used in forward-thinking organizations to improve everything from retention to post-merger integration.

 In the modern workplace, it’s not hierarchy that determines success.
 It’s the network.